This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 • It’s falling apart or losing shape

-My favorite for cleaning counters and wiping up water.
-Swedish dishcloths are reusable, absorbent, and made from cellulose and cotton.
+• Swedish cloths are my favorite for cleaning counters and wiping up water.
+They're reusable, absorbent, and made from cellulose and cotton.
 You can toss them in the laundry or even the dishwasher.
-They dry quickly, which means fewer bacteria stick around.
-Wash them every two or three uses, and they can last for months.
+I like them because they dry quickly, and if maintained properly, they can last for months.

 Maisonovo contemporary designed reusable dish towel, aka Swedish Dishcloth